-Despite my recent bouts with bronchitis, I finished reading Tudor: The Family Story by Leanda de Lisle (grrl, love your name!
-My great-grandpappy was Leander "Lee" and Lisle should speak for itself - haha, the real reasons I requested this book should be obvious).
+Despite my recent bouts with bronchitis, I finished reading Tudor: The Family Story by Leanda de Lisle (grrl, love your name).
 This book is available at Amazon and Barnes and Noble.

 The Tudor canon typically starts with the Battle of Bosworth in 1485, before speeding on to Henry VIII and the Reformation.
 But this leaves out the family’s obscure Welsh origins, the ordinary man known as Owen Tudor who would fall (literally) into a Queen’s lapand later her bed.
 It passes by the courage of Margaret Beaufort, the pregnant thirteen-year-old girl who would help found the Tudor dynasty, and the childhood and painful exile of her son, the future Henry VII.
 It ignores the fact that the Tudors were shaped by their pastthose parts they wished to remember and those they wished to forget.